 The decline in hormones during and after menopause is just one part of the menopause belly.
 For many women, their level of activity slows with age.
 Many women don’t reduce their caloric intake to match the lowered activity.
 The lower activity level, coupled with a decline in muscle mass from less exercise and estrogen, lowers the metabolic rate, leading to an increase in stored fat.

-Although you don’t have much control over the inevitable hormonal induced body fat distribution, here are some simple physical ways to help prevent weight gain and increase muscle mass which is vital after hitting menopause.
+Although you don’t have much control over the inevitable hormonal induced body fat distribution, here are some simple physical and lifestyle ways to future proof the impact of the menopause, help prevent weight gain and increase muscle mass which is vital after hitting menopause.

 Strength training and impact activities (like walking or running) can help to offset the decline of bone mineral density and prevent osteoporosis.
 Around age 30, you begin losing roughly 1% of your muscle mass each year.
 Because muscle burns fat, this actually leads to fat-based weight gain.
 You can reverse this process and fight osteoporosis by weight training.
 You’ll need to work your major muscle groups (including legs, arms, core, and butt) with some basic moves.